 - Talk to them about addiction – It is never too late to open up a dialogue about addiction.
 Remember to talk about the harms of addiction but do not enter the conversation already angry about it, especially if they admit to using drugs.

 - Encourage them to be honest with you – Building trust goes back before this conversation, so convincing them to be open and honest with you means they should not have to worry about the consequences.
 Also, make sure they understand the reason for the conversation is due to concern for their health.

 - Consider professional help – If there is a chance your child is addicted to drugs, it might be time to seek medical help.
 Research professional treatment that can help them overcome their addiction.
-It does not have to be a facility dedicated to recovery, but engaging with a doctor, counselor, or other health care professional can help.
+It does not have to be a facility dedicated to recovery, but engaging with a doctor, counselor, or other healthcare professionals can help.

 The Influence of Age

-According to the NIDA, younger people – middle school to early high school – tend to use inhalant drugs.
+According to the NIDA, middle school to early high school, younger people tend to use inhalant drugs.
 While there are hundreds if not thousands of chemically created substances, some of the most common inhalants to be aware of include:

 - Household cleaners